isomerpages/moe-queenstownsec/_discover-quest/Our Heritage.md

 <p>In 1977, the Alumni Association was set up.
 A group of the initial batch
 of 1959 graduate students, led by Queenstownian Mr Tan Wee Tin, having established successful careers of their own, stepped up with a mission to give back to the alma mater.
-The Alumni Association was the first local secondary school alumni to be officially registered with the Registrar of Society (ROS), establishing a legacy of support that endures to this day, and have tirelessly contributed to our Quest for learning and excellence.</p>
+The Alumni Association was amongst the first local secondary school alumni associations to be officially registered with the Registrar of Society (ROS), establishing a legacy of support that endures to this day, and have tirelessly contributed to our Quest for learning and excellence.</p>
 <p>Soon after, the School Executive Committee was formed in 1983, providing
 an additional pillar of support.
-The Committee supported the upgrades and improvements to the school facilities, enhancing the learning environment, such as the air-conditioning of the Library that was officially declared open by Goh Kim Leong, Permanent Secretary (Education/Director of Education) in 1984.
+The Committee supported the upgrades and improvements to the school facilities, enhancing the learning environment, such as the air-conditioning of the Library that was officially declared open by Mr Goh Kim Leong, Permanent Secretary (Education/Director of Education) in 1984.
 The School Executive Committee and the Ministry of Education jointly funded the Computer Laboratory upgrade with 26 personal computers.
 Language learning, in the new Language Laboratory, also benefitted with more investments